Given their tendency to heavily limit the performance of more powerful graphics cards, dual-core processors are not good

 In terms of performance, it is well beyond the Celeron and A-series processors, and just might be the only genuinely gaming-worthy dual-core left.
-It dwarfs the aforementioned two series and is actually closer to a Core i3 processor in terms of performance.
+It dwarfs the two series mentioned above and is closer to a Core i3 processor in terms of performance.

 That, and the fact that it also uses the LGA1151 socket, allows it to maintain the upgrade potential of the Celeron, all the while being far more powerful.

 Intel Core i3 7th Gen

 The 7th generation Core i3 CPUs differ from all of the above in that they are not “true” dual-cores.
-Rather, they utilize Intel’s hyper-threading technology which allows each core to handle two tasks simultaneously.
+Instead, they utilize Intel’s hyper-threading technology, which allows each core to handle two tasks simultaneously.
 This gives these models a total of four logical cores, essentially making them quad-core CPUs.

 This approach was abandoned with the latest 8th generation i3 models, as they were upgraded to come with four physical cores in response to AMD’s big comeback in the form of the Ryzen-series, which was gradually released over the course of 2017.

 The only situation where you should consider one of these CPUs is if you find them at a hefty discount or can get a used one for a lower price.
 Speaking of which…

 Of course, there is always the option of getting a used processor, which might be an older generation or might belong to a series that has been discontinued, such as the ones shown above.

 We would advise against buying a second-hand CPU unless it is from a reliable seller i.e., someone that you know or someone who has good online ratings.

-Buying hardware from an unreliable source could lead to a number of complications.
+Buying hardware from an unreliable source could lead to several complications.
 There is no warranty, and there is no way of knowing what state a processor is in.
 Imagine getting a used i3-7350K, which was bought last year, only for it to die within a month because the previous owner had been overclocking it to an extreme.

 Conclusion – Is A Dual-Core Worth It For Gaming?